Dash-Industry-Forum/CPIX/Cpix.bs.md

 Any DRM system specific functionality associated with key hierarchies exists on the DRM layer.
 It may affect the DRM system signaling data but not the keys themselves.

+## Content Keys with Several Protection Encryption Schemes ## {#keys-encryptionScheme}

+[[!MPEGCENC]] defines several protection schemes that are mutually exclusive.
+This means that several encrypted versions for the same content in the clear are created if the targeted devices support one or another protection scheme.
+While it may not be recommended, it is possible to use the same [=Content Keys=] when encrypting these different versions.
+In term of CPIX document, this means that several documents need to be created, these documents will differ only on the <{ContentKey/commonEncryptionScheme}> which will take a different value depending on the protection schemes.

 # Examples # {#examples}

 [Example CPIX documents are available on GitHub](https://github.com/Dash-Industry-Forum/cpix-test-vectors).